PLAN NOW FOR 2022

 Ready.
 Set.
 Elect!

-During open enrollment, you can do the following:
+During open enrollment, you can:

 - Add or remove dependents from your coverage.

 - Enroll in or make changes to your health savings account and flexible spending accounts for dependent care and medical spending and limited-use spending accounts.

 Any changes that you make during open enrollment will take effect January 1, 2022.

 - Active employee health insurance premiums will not increase in 2022.

 - Dental Plus monthly premiums will increase slightly.